Reputation (Dusty Springfield album): Release

 The Reputation album was, in late 1990, followed by the video collection Reputation – The Videos, released on VHS in the UK and Europe by EMI's subsidiary Picture Music International, including the promo videos for "Nothing Has Been Proved", "In Private", "Reputation", "Arrested by You", interviews with Springfield, as well as a fifth animated promo video for the album track "I Want to Stay Here".

 The Reputation album was first released in the US in 1997, then under the title Reputation and Rarities and expanded with additional tracks.
-This version of the album is also sold digitally from Parlophone Records - it is the only variant of the album currently available in digital distribution.
+This version of the album is also sold digitally from Parlophone Records and is the only variant of the album currently available in digital distribution.

-An expanded version of the album, including multiple mixes and tracks recorded but not included on the original album, was released in August 2016 on Strike Force Entertainment, a division of Cherry Red Records.
-The 3 disc set includes videos.
+A three-disc expanded deluxe collector's edition of Reputation was released in August 2016 on Strike Force Entertainment, a division of Cherry Red Records.
+The set includes the original album, extended versions, remixes, B-sides, outtakes, and Reputation - The Videos on a DVD.